 Your next step is to specialize in AR development by building skills in augmented reality and demonstrating your competencies through portfolio projects or other development experience.
 Earning a bachelor’s degree in computer science can help you learn foundational skills to apply to many different careers.
 To find a job as an augmented reality developer, you may find it helpful to express your unique career goals through your portfolio and certifications, such as by demonstrating your 3D modeling, spatial computing, and advanced coding skills.

 One way for you to specialize in AR is to feature AR projects in your portfolio.
 A portfolio is a great way to demonstrate to potential employers your capabilities and competencies.
 By focusing on augmented reality projects, you can designate yourself as a software developer specializing in AR technology.
-You can also contribute to open-source projects and participate in hackathons to gain experience you can note on your resume.
+You can also contribute to open-source projects and participate in hackathons to gain experience that you can note on your resume.

 Certification, especially if you elect to take a nontraditional education path, can help you demonstrate your competence in the skills required to succeed as an augmented reality developer.
 Certification can also help you fill in gaps and strengthen your knowledge base in your chosen specialization.
 Two certifications to choose from include: